 I went to visit museums and looked for traces of the tabarro cloak, but they only displayed how the doge and the dogaressa dressed and not the clothing of ordinary people.
 And so, I put up a sign in front of my shop with the words: “I will give a new windbreaker to all those who bring me an old cloak.”
 After a week I had to take the sign down because I received so many!
 Even though most of them were unusable, I still had a lot of samples that revealed the details of this incredible garment.

 “Tabarro.
 Out of fashion from birth, but in style throughout history.” – Feliciano Benvenuti (Italian jurist)

 How long does it take to make the cloak?
 How important are the materials?

 In our workshop, where expert hands are at work, the cutting, sewing and ironing only take a few hours.
 However, setting the garment, especially if you use the more demanding fabrics from Loro Piana, requires more time.

 For the long model, which is a full wheel, you need six meters of fabric.
 The fabric is decisive.
 Fabrics that weighed between 700 and 800 grams per linear meter were used back then, due to the colder temperatures at the time.
-Nowadays, I don't go below 600 grams per linear meter, I tolerate 595, 590, but nothing below this weight, otherwise it’s no longer a cloak.
-In the past, having six meters of wheel was considered a sign of prestige, it was equivalent to having today’s luxury car.
+Nowadays, I don’t go below 600 grams per linear meter.
+I tolerate 595, and 590, but nothing below this weight, and otherwise it’s no longer a cloak.
+In the past, having six meters of wheel was considered a sign of prestige.
+It was equivalent to having today’s luxury car.
 The nobles wore it as long as possible to show off.
 On the other hand, the half-wheel model was more practical, for those who worked or rode a bicycle, for example.